Weak Pointer In C++ - C++ Programming Tutorial

 template< class T > class weak_ptr;

-The type controlled by the weak pointer is used for the parameter supplied as Class T according to the syntax for the C++ weak_ptr function.
+The type managed by the weak pointer is employed for the argument passed as Class T following the C++ weak_ptr function syntax.

 How does C++'s weak_ptr operate?